Chymyst/chymyst-core/docs/chymyst02.md

 but restricts the number of concurrent calls to at most three `readResource()` calls or at most one `writeResource()` call.
 The program should also prevent a `readResource()` and a `writeResource()` to be called at the same time.

-Let us begin reasoning about this problem in the chemical machine paradigm, deriving the solution in a systematic way.
+Let us derive the solution in a systematic way by reasoning about this problem within the chemical machine paradigm.

 We need to restrict code that calls certain functions.
 The only way a chemical machine can run any code is though running some _reactions_.